Modern Marketing Mix Modeling

 The future is omni-channel

-Unfortunately, things aren’t as simple as they were in the olden days, and the statistical models developed in the past are no longer valid in a world where large amounts of money are spent on programmatic advertising.
+Unfortunately, things aren’t as simple as they were in the olden days, and the statistical models developed in the past are no longer valid in a world where large amounts of money are spent on programmatic advertising where things can change very quickly.

 About The Author